gitlabhq/gitlabhq/doc/integration/jira.md

 # GitLab Jira integration

 GitLab can be configured to interact with Jira.

-You can set a default Jira server for all GitLab projects ([see external issue tracker document](external-issue-tracker.md#service-template)) but you can also configure a project to connect to another Jira server than the default one.
+Each project can be configured to connect to a different Jira instance, configuration is explained [here](#configuration).
+If you have one Jira instance you can pre-fill the settings page with a default template.
+To configure the template [see external issue tracker document](external-issue-tracker.md#service-template)).

 Once the project is connected to Jira, you can reference and close the issues in Jira directly from GitLab.
+This functionality is only available in GitLab Enterprise Edition as described in this document.

 ## Table of Contents